AppEsteem/Samples/managed/managedsample.md

 10) Ensure the users of your program have the Visual C++ Redistributable run time components for the Visual Studio and OS versions you are using.

-11) Build the application with thr seal included.
+11) Build the application with the seal included.

-12) Now when the application is run, the SRCL library should be able to send notifications/telemetry to the Appesteem server.
+12) Now when the application is run, the SRCL library should be able to send notifications/telemetry to the AppEsteem server.